SpaceFozzy/java-book-lender-with-unit-tests/Readme.md

 * Eclipse scrapbook for playing with chunks of blocks of code

 #Progress
-Just wrote a test for Book class constructor and created the class, finished Lesson 7.
+Just added the borrower property/sets/gets to book class by writing failing test first, finished Lesson 8.